 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Antwerp Hall staff will also post a notice on the on-site bulletin board and provide the Semester in Antwerp and Intern academic community immediate notification.
 In such instances, a copy of the notice is posted on each lobby, residential, and study lounge bulletin board in a prominent location.
-Anyone with information warranting a timely warning should report the circumstances to the Montpelier House Program Coordinator, by phone 0484 777 377 and/or Faculty Member In Residence 0499/187 270 or in person.
-An electronic copy of the warning will be emailed to all students and staff.
-The Program Coordinator also forwards messages from the Warden at the American Embassy in Brussels to students and staff with regards to potential dangerous places to avoid in Belgium.
+Anyone with information warranting a timely warning should report the circumstances to the Montpelier House Program Coordinator, by phone 0489 846 158 and/or Faculty Member In Residence 0499/187 270 or in person.
+An electronic copy of the warning will be e-mailed to all students and staff.
+The Program Coordinator also requires all students to register with the American Embassy in Brussels so they can be notified of any potential dangers and places to avoid while in Belgium.